-1. Write and execute programs in C++ to solve problems using linear data structures such as arrays, linked lists, stacks and queues.

-- 2. Learn to write C++ programs to implement various sorting and searching algorithms. - 3.
+- 1. Write and execute programs in C++ to solve problems using linear data structures such as arrays, linked lists, stacks and queues. - 2.
+Learn to write C++ programs to implement various sorting and searching algorithms. - 3.
 Write C++ programs to implement various non-linear data structures like trees, graphs and search trees.

-Week 1: Write C++ programs to implement the following concepts:
+Write C++ programs to implement the following concepts: b.

-a.
-Function overloading b.
 Friend function c.
 Function template a.
-Operator overloading b.
-Class template c.
-Types of inheritance a.
-Creation b.
-Insertion c.
-Deletion d.
-Display
+Function overloading c.
+Types of inheritance

-Week 2: Write C++ programs to implement the following concepts:
+Write C++ programs to implement the following concepts: a.
+Operator overloading

-Week 3: Write a C++ program that uses functions to perform the following operations on a singly linked list of integers:
+Write a C++ program that uses functions to perform the following operations on a singly linked list of integers: